YongoDavid/DEMO-2024-JULY/README.md

 July-17
 Another day , another life.
-i need to pull basecamp on to my laptop to continue working on it. i have not uploaded any new project in a while i need to do that as well
+i need to pull basecamp on to my laptop to continue working on it. i have not uploaded any new project in a while i need to do that as well.

+July-18